legionJP/Spring_SpringBoot/SpringMVCwebApp/README.md

 ```

+# 6 View Resolver Error
-# Getting error for not founding the View
+- Getting error for not founding the View
 - at http://localhost:8080/SpringMVCwebApp_war/home bcz the method returns
 - the index.jsp
 - we have to resolve it by using the view resolver
--

 ```markdown
 HTTP Status 404 – Not Found
 Type Status Report